 Electric micro-mobility addresses a broad term for a growing category of low-speed modes of transport based on the use of electric-powered personal micro vehicles that includes everything from electric scooters, and e-bikes, to wheelchairs and lawn equipment.
 According to the Department of Transportation, electric micro-mobility devices are primarily characterized as partially or fully motorized, having a standard width of three feet or less, low speeds of less than 30 miles per hour, and a weight that is typically under 500 pounds.
-Electrified transportation vehicles and devices provide an alternative to traditional transportation such as cars, trains, and buses in cities and communities increasing the demand for electricity distribution and reducing greenhouse gas emissions.
+Electrified transportation vehicles and devices provide an alternative to traditional transportation such as cars, trains, and buses in cities and communities increasing the demand for electricity distribution, while reducing greenhouse gas emissions.

 Energy Consumption and Adoption Rates